 If you wish to report a bug, or if you are interested in having us mirror your free-software or open-source project, please feel free to contact us at mirror[@]dogado.de.

-This package is an R wrapper around the Telegram Bot API.
+This package is a simple R wrapper around the Telegram Bot API.

 It allows to send messages (text, Markdown, images, files) from R to your smartphone.